-This achievement was made possible thanks to the enormous efforts of everyone at 4GLOBAL over the years during which we have established an incredible reputation in our sector worldwide and developed best-in-class data and insight products and services that are recognised as having transformed our customers' businesses.
+This achievement was made possible thanks to the enormous efforts of everyone at 4GLOBAL over the years during which we have established an incredible reputation in our sector worldwide and developed a unique data set and insight products that are recognised as having transformed our customers businesses.

-A key priority for us over the years has been to ensure that 4GLOBAL was built on a robust foundation with solid business principles around revenue and cash generation, profitability and sustainable growth.
-This is now reflected in our strong balance sheet and financial position.
+A key priority for us over the years has been to ensure that 4GLOBAL was built on a robust foundation with solid business principles around revenue, profitability and sustainable growth.
+This has allowed us to successfully navigate the turbulent macro-economic climate of the past few years continuing to deliver strong growth and a solid financial position.